xkimopro/Time-Series-Databases-Benchmarks/README.md

     --mount type=bind,source=~/Time-Series-Databases-Benchmarks/generation/query/,target=/opt/generation/query \
     -dt benchmarker
 ```
-to run the benchmark container assign it to the time_series_network and mount some host directories to the container as a bind mount drive to easily input the data and queries and output the results
+to run the benchmark container attach it to a docker network called 'time_series_network' and mount some specified host directories to the container as a bind drive to easily input the data and queries and output the results
 <br>
 <b>timescale_access</b>
 ```bash